 Carmen L. Kimball, LPC

 I earned my bachelor’s degree in Biology and master’s degree in Counseling and Development from George Mason University.
-My clinical mental health therapeutic practice includes neurofeedback therapy, individual and group counseling for those struggling with depression, anxiety, eating disorders, substance abuse, autism spectrum disorder, bereavement, chronic illness, bipolar disorder, trauma-related disorders as well as other mental health issues.
+My clinical mental health therapeutic practice includes neurofeedback therapy, individual and group counseling for those struggling with depression, anxiety, bereavement, chronic illness, bipolar, attention deficit, autism spectrum, trauma-related disorders as well as other mental health issues.
 I take an integrative approach to counseling that is rooted in awareness and understanding of the mind-body continuum - an essential factor in the design and facilitation of treatment tailored to best suit the needs and goals of each Client.
 I am a culturally competent counselor, native Spanish speaker and provide counseling services in English and Spanish.

 From 2016 – 2019 I worked as a Research Assistant with the Physiological and Behavioral Neuroscience in Juveniles Lab at the Krasnow Institute; during this time I collected and analyzed data as well as presented and published neuroscience research related to learning and memory.
 I was employed as an Academic Coach with Learning Services at George Mason University during my final year of graduate school.
 I worked with students to help them find a balance between their academic and personal lives and facilitated various workshops to support student well-being and academic performance.
 In 2018, I earned certification from the Department of Justice to teach Law Enforcement, Prosecutors, and Mental Health Professionals about the neurobiology of trauma.
 I also facilitate a variety of neuroscience-based trainings and lectures for students, faculty and staff at Universities, as well as mental and physical health professionals around the world.

 I am a member of the American Counseling Association, Society for Neuroscience, Fairfax County Trauma Informed Community Network, and Virginia Neuroscience Initiative.
 I volunteer with Hopecam – a nonprofit organization that helps mitigate negative effects of social isolation experienced by children diagnosed with cancer and other chronic illness since 2016.